georgialoper/vanilla-extract-codemash-2023/pages/6_css-in-js.md

 <!--
 As the name suggests, CSS-in-JS allows you to style your components by writing CSS directly in your JavaScript or TypeScript code.

-The library then generates the styles dynamically creates the necessary styles at runtime in the browser.
+The library then dynamically creates the necessary styles at runtime in the browser.

 So what does this look like?
 -->